Whatsapp Icon

 Early symptoms

 When I was diagnosed with cancer, I had no idea about it.
-I was only 19 and was in the final years of my law degree now.
+I was only 19 and was in the final years of my law degree.
 My life was all about fun with friends.
 It was all of a sudden for me.
 I started swelling in my neck, which was a little painful.
 I'm a sports person playing for my college cricket team.
 I had to go for early morning practice.
 So, doctors thought that the swelling was due to cold weather.
 I took antibiotics which didn't help.
 It all happened in October 2017.
-The swelling grew and covered all of my necks.
+The swelling grew and covered all of my neck.
 I consulted with many doctors, but they all said the same thing.
 One of them said that the swelling might be due to gland tuberculosis.
 I was on medicine for tuberculosis for four months.
 In February 2018, I suddenly collapsed.
 My reports showed a WBC count of only forty thousand.
 One of the doctors there suspected my illness to be something different.
 My father's old friend helped a lot.
 He is a paediatrician.
 He insisted on performing a biopsy of neck tissues.

 My first reaction of my family and me